Reading with Rilke: The Ninth Elegy, with Charles Dashings

 Bianca Stone talks with the Romanian born poet, Alina Stefanescu about her incredible new collection of poetry, My Heresies, from Sarabande Books.
 We discuss the art of the heretical, the absurdity of confessional speaker, the dialectical push through fallenness and goodness; the barbaric and so much more.
 The Illiterate By William Meredith Alina Stefanescu was born […]

-God In the Inward Dark: Rilke’s Radical Book of Hours
+Dis-turbing the City of the Self: Rilke’s Radical Book of Hours

 Read along with the PDF available in the show-notes!
-After a hiatus, Bianca Stone is back to discuss Rilke.
-Taking a break from the Elegies to look back at Rilke’s first collection, A Book for the Hours of Prayer (Das Stundenbuch) from the Robert Bly translated “Selected Rilke.”
-In these poems there is a fierce […]
+Bianca Stone is back to discuss Rilke, taking a break from the Elegies to look back at Rilke’s first collection, A Book for the Hours of Prayer (Das Stundenbuch) from the Robert Bly translated “Selected Rilke.”
+In these poems there is a fierce commitment to the […]

 Reading with Rilke: the Sixth Elegy, Ben Pease